Asserzayed/Asserzayed/readme.md

 ### Hi there 👋

-#### I'm a Jr Network Engineer and Robotics enthusiast based in Alexandria, Egypt.
+#### I'm a Jr DevOps Engineer and Robotics enthusiast based in Alexandria, Egypt.

 ##### NOW